datapartnership/datapartnership.github.io/content/updates/understanding-people-mobility-in-amazonia/index.md

 +++

 Amazonia has many small and remote communities but also some big and influential urban centers.
-At the Inter-American Development Bank (IDB), in our efforts towards a sustainable development in Amazonia through the [Amazonia Forever](https://www.iadb.org/en/who-we-are/topics/amazonia) program, we leveraged movement data from [Meta]( https://dataforgood.facebook.com/dfg/about) to shed light on the relationships between cities in each country within Amazonia, as well as the connection between the region’s urban areas and other parts of the countries as we understand that there is a constant movement of people and merchandise between areas.
+At the Inter-American Development Bank (IDB), in our efforts towards a sustainable development in Amazonia through the [Amazonia Forever](https://www.iadb.org/en/who-we-are/topics/amazonia) program, we leveraged movement data from [Meta]( https://dataforgood.facebook.com/dfg/about) to shed light on the relationships between cities in each country within Amazonia, as well as the connection between the region's urban areas and other parts of the countries as we understand that there is a constant movement of people and merchandise between areas.

 ## Challenge

-Amazonia is extensive and complex – with 8.3 million square km, it covers 40% of the area in Latin America and the Caribbean and is home to about 60 million people (including areas of influence of large cities).
+Amazonia is extensive and complex ‚Äì with 8.3 million square km, it covers 40% of the area in Latin America and the Caribbean and is home to about 60 million people (including areas of influence of large cities).
 Understanding movement patterns of people, goods and services is essential for identifying opportunities for ongoing projects, addressing infrastructure needs and supporting residents, especially those who are far from economic centers and public services.

 Virtually every project, from boosting bioeconomy value chains to health care improvement for remote communities, will contribute to a regional mobility scheme and can take advantage of it to realize its potential impact.